-However, what is less widely reported is the effect it is having on families, particularly those that are in the process of going through a formal separation.
+COVID-19 is undoubtedly continuing to have a huge impact on people and their families, particularly those that are in the process of going through a formal separation.

 Dealing with the practical, legal and emotional process of a separation is difficult and stressful enough as it is, without the added complexity of a pandemic.
 So if you are currently going through the process of divorce, how might the current situation affect this?

 I am in the middle of negotiating a financial settlement with my spouse but my financial situation has now changed.
 What can I do?